Bernard Cribbins: Honours

 In 2009, Cribbins was honoured for his work in children's television with a Special Award at the British Academy Children's Awards, which was presented by former co-star Catherine Tate, who portrayed his character's granddaughter in Doctor Who.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to drama.
-He received his OBE from the Princess Royal at an investiture in the Waterloo Chamber at Windsor Castle on 3 November 2011.
+He received his OBE insignia from the Princess Royal at an investiture in the Waterloo Chamber at Windsor Castle on 3 November 2011.
 In 2014, he was awarded the J. M. Barrie award for his "lasting contribution to children's arts".

 Cribbins was named "British Icon of the Week" on 23 December 2020 by BBC America.

 Personal life and death

 In 1955, Cribbins married Gillian McBarnet, an assistant stage manager; the couple remained together until her death on 11 October 2021.
 They lived in Weybridge, Surrey, and had no children, with Cribbins revealing in 2018 that they "lost one quite early on and that was the only time [they] got near it".
 He was diagnosed with prostate cancer in 2009, but said in 2018 that he was "in good health" at the age of 90 with the exception of a "nagging back condition".

 Cribbins avidly enjoyed fishing.
 He narrated the 1993 BBC Two documentary series A Passion for Angling and the 2008 documentary series Catching the Impossible; in the latter, he also fished onscreen alongside expert angler Martin Bowler.

 In 2018 his autobiography, Bernard Who?
 75 Years of Doing Just About Anything, was published by Constable.
 A successful social media campaign in 2022 led to his autobiography being recorded as an audiobook, with Cribbins as the narrator, but recording was incomplete at the time of his death, and the book was released with a narration by Gordon Griffin.

-Cribbins died in Hertfordshire at the age of 93 on 27 July 2022.
+Cribbins died at Watford General Hospital in Hertfordshire, at the age of 93, on 27 July 2022.
 (Note: The Guardian and People reported that Cribbins died on 27 July; the latter cited a statement from his agent.
 Other journalistic sources reported that he died on 28 July, the date his death was announced.)
 His funeral took place at Woking Crematorium in Surrey on 14 September.